guyavrah1986/linuxProgramming/README.md

-# learnBashScriptingAndCommandLine
+# linuxProgramming
-Educational scripts for learning purposes and examples of:
+Educational code and scripts for learning purposes on topics related to programming the linx OS in different aspects, such as:
 - bash scripting
 - command line commands